awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

              Application:
                ApplicationRequests4xx:
                  Enabled: false
+             ELB:
+               ELBRequests4xx:
+                 Enabled: true
          Version: 1
        SystemType: enhanced
    ...
    ```
 **Note**
 You can combine `Rules` and `CloudWatchMetrics` in the same `ConfigDocument` option setting\. `CloudWatchMetrics` are described in [Publishing Amazon CloudWatch custom metrics for an environment](health-enhanced-cloudwatch.md)\.
-If you previously enabled `CloudWatchMetrics`, then the configuration file that you retrieve using the eb config save command already has a `ConfigDocument` key with a `CloudWatchMetrics` section\. *Do not delete it*—add a `Rules` section into the same `ConfigDocument` option value\.
+If you previously enabled `CloudWatchMetrics`, the configuration file that you retrieve using the eb config save command already has a `ConfigDocument` key with a `CloudWatchMetrics` section\. *Do not delete it*—add a `Rules` section into the same `ConfigDocument` option value\.

 1. Save the configuration file and close the text editor\.
 In this example, the updated configuration file is saved with a name \(`02-cloudwatch-enabled.cfg.yml`\) that's different from the downloaded configuration file\.
 This creates a separate saved configuration when the file is uploaded\.
 You can use the same name as the downloaded file to overwrite the existing configuration without creating a new one\.